WOLVERHAMPTON

 Peter Abberley bass guitar, vocal

-The origins of The Californians can be traced back to the 'skiffle' era in Wolverhampton.
+The origins of The Californians can be traced back to the "skiffle" era in Wolverhampton.
 A group called 'The Black Diamonds' had local success in the late 1950s and early 60s to become well known throughout the area.
-The Black Diamonds line-up had gone through several changes since their formation so by the time the group visited Germany, the line up consisted of Peter Abberley, Roger Clarke, Keith Evans, Pete Spooner and female lead vocalist Sheila Deni.
+The Black Diamonds line-up had gone through several changes since their formation so by the time the group visited Germany, the line up consisted of Peter Abberley (bass/vocal), Roger Clarke (guitar/vocal), Keith Evans (drums), Pete Spooner (vocal), and female lead vocalist Sheila Deni.
 The group by this time were managed by Roger Allen.

 Hard work and perseverance resulted in The Californians becoming extremely popular locally and they soon gained a large following of fans.
-'N Between Times author Keith Farley said: "From the start the group was very popular in the local area because of its clean-cut image and because they made a very pleasing sound".
-The group also did a lot of touring but it was their manager Roger Allen who eventually brought The Californians to the notice of Decca Records.
-Roger had just landed a recording contract for The Montanas and told Decca that he had another talented band, The Cali's.
+'N Between Times author Keith Farley said: "From the start the group was very popular in the local area because of its clean-cut image and because they made a very pleasing sound."

 Chosen for The Californian's second single was a cover of then-unknown American songwriter Warren Zevon's 'Follow Me' with the B-side consisting of 'What Love Can Do'.
 All these commercial-sounding tracks were well-produced (some would say over-produced) by Irving Martin and again displayed the group's talent for fine vocal harmonies.
 Unfortunately, even with airplay and promotion, neither of the first two Californians singles released in 1967 made it into the national U.K. record chart despite selling well locally.